ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Modify PBS resources

-If the model has been altered and needs more time to complete, more memory, or needs to be submitted under a different NCI project, you will need to modify the following section in the `config.yaml`:
+If the model configuration has been altered and the experiment needs more time to complete, more memory, or it needs to be submitted under a different NCI project, the following section in the `config.yaml` needs to be modified:

 ```yaml
 # If submitting to a different project to your default, uncomment line below